ageyev/ageyev.github.io/docs/UN/how_to_expel_rf_from_un.md

 On December 10 of the same year, it was ratified by Ukraine and the Republic of Belarus, and on December 12 by the RSFSR.

-The cited provision of the said treaty does not allow any other interpretation, the USSR as an international legal personality, and therefore as a member state of the UN, has ceased to exist.
+The cited provision of the said treaty does not allow any other interpretation: *the USSR as an international legal personality, and therefore as a member state of the UN, has ceased to exist*.

 According to [Art.
 15 (4)](http://www.constitution.ru/en/10003000-02.htm) of Constitution of the Russian Federation: